PulseLM: A Foundation Dataset and Benchmark for PPG-Text Learning: Introduction

 \section{Introduction}

-Photoplethysmography (PPG) is a non-invasive optical sensing modality that underpins a wide range of modern health monitoring systems, from clinical pulse oximeters~\cite{VitalDB} to consumer wearables such as smartwatches and earbuds ~\cite{applewatch, empatica, polarvantagev3, earbuds}.
+Photoplethysmography (PPG) is a non-invasive optical sensing modality that underpins a wide range of modern health monitoring systems, from clinical pulse oximeters~\cite{VitalDB} to consumer wearables such as smartwatches and earbuds~\cite{applewatch, empatica, earbuds}.
 In principle, PPG measures changes in blood volume within the peripheral vasculature by emitting light onto the skin using a light-emitting diode (LED) and detecting variations in the intensity of transmitted or reflected light with a photodetector, where cardiac-induced pulsatile blood flow gives rise to a characteristic waveform.
 From that, PPG waveforms can be analyzed to enable continuous estimation of a broad range of cardiovascular and respiratory indicators, including heart rate (HR)~\cite{PPG-DALIA}, heart rate variability (HRV)~\cite{hu2025morphology,UTSA-PPG}, respiratory rate (RR)~\cite{Queensland-VS}, blood pressure (BP)~\cite{BCG}, stress levels~\cite{WESAD}, and sleep-disordered breathing (SDB)~\cite{SDB}.
 Owing to its low cost, ease of deployment, and applications, PPG has become one of the most widely collected physiological signals worldwide.

 From a machine learning perspective, this abundance of PPG data presents a significant opportunity for developing physiological models that can operate across tasks, devices, and recording environments.
-In fact, recent advances in deep learning models have demonstrated their effectiveness on diverse PPG downstream tasks~\cite{pulseppg, papagei, abbaspourazad2024largescale, pham2025reliable}.
-That said, the predominant use of machine learning for PPG signals remains constrained by task-specific supervision.
-Specifically, most existing PPG datasets provide numerical measurements or categorical labels tied to a single downstream task, such as heart rate regression~\cite{PPG-DALIA} or blood pressure classification~\cite{UCI}.
-This supervision paradigm encourages models to learn narrow input-output mappings rather than higher-level, semantically grounded representations of physiological state.
-As a result, such models often struggle to generalize across tasks and offer limited interpretability or interaction beyond fixed prediction outputs.
+In fact, recent advances in deep pretrained PPG foundation models (e.g., Papagei and PulsePPG) have demonstrated their effectiveness on diverse PPG downstream tasks~\cite{pulseppg, papagei, abbaspourazad2024largescale}.
+In particular, these approaches leverage a pretrained single-modal PPG encoder to enable rapid and data-efficient development of downstream models.
+However, this paradigm still requires the post hoc development of task-specific models through linear probing or fine-tuning, while offering limited semantic interpretability and user interaction.